You are here

 On Medical Knowledge, Biopolitics, and Global Health Governance

 Ascertaining Deadly Harms: Aesthetics and Politics of Global Evidence.
 Cultural Anthropology.
 28(1): 86–109, 2013.
 Full text.
-Article website with classroom questions, relevant links, and author interview.
+Article website with classroom questions and author interview.